Nicolas-Reyland/Aquila/README.md

 mono program.exe "/path/to/file.aq"
 ```

-It will print the return value to the stdout (if there is none, print "none").
+It will print the return value to the stdout (if there is none, prints "none").

 To get the interactive mode, start the compiled program with "interactive" as argument.